 There Are Additional Consequences to Consider

 Even though improper passing is considered a minor offence, it’s often not in your best interest to simply plead guilty and pay the fine.
-Depending on your previous driving record and the type of licence you have, a guilty plea can have more severe ramifications.
+Depending on your previous driving record and the type of license you have, a guilty plea can have more severe ramifications.

 Auto insurance is a significant expense for any vehicle owner—and tickets can cause your rates to increase substantially.
 It is possible that your insurance provider may offer forgiveness for a minor ticket, but multiple offences can result in you being slapped with the “high risk” classification.
 In this case, you can end up paying premiums that greatly exceed the initial fine associated with your ticket.